Logo

 McKenzie Legal & Financial has a department of estate planning attorneys in Los Angeles, CA, who can ensure your will complies with California's no-contest laws while upholding your wishes.

-For a free consultation to discuss your will and the distribution of your estate, complete the online form on our website or contact us at 562-594-4200 and we’ll get back to you today!
+For a consultation to discuss your will and the distribution of your estate, complete the online form on our website or contact us at 562-594-4200 and we’ll get back to you today!

 Thomas McKenzie Law